py-why/pywhy-graphs/CONTRIBUTING.md

     poetry run poe type_check

+### Documentation

 If you need to build the documentation locally and check for doc errors:

     poetry run poe build_docs

+### Dependency Changes

+If you need to add new, or remove old dependencies, then you need to modify the ``pyproject.toml`` file and then also update the ``poetry.lock`` file, which version-controls all necessary dependencies.
+If you alter any dependency in the ``pyproject.toml`` file, you must run:

+    poetry update

+To update the lock file.